Quyana Prepaid Mastercard® Cardholder Agreement

 3. FEES.
 THE FEES RELATING TO THE USE (AND MISUSE) OF YOUR CARD ARE SET FORTH IN THE “SCHEDULE OF FEES AND CHARGES (SCHEDULE A)” ATTACHED TO THIS AGREEMENT AND INCORPORATED HEREIN BY REFERENCE.
 FEES INCURRED PURSUANT TO THE TERMS OF THIS AGREEMENT WILL BE WITHDRAWN FROM YOUR CARD ACCOUNT AND WILL BE ASSESSED SO LONG AS THERE IS A REMAINING BALANCE IN YOUR CARD ACCOUNT, UNLESS PROHIBITED BY LAW.
 You agree to pay all fees associated with the Card.
 We may from time to time amend the Fee Schedule at our sole discretion as set forth in the Section of this Agreement titled “Amendment and Cancellation.”

 4. Authorized Users.
 You may not request an additional Card (“Secondary Card”) to allow another person to access the funds in your Card Account.
-If you permit another person to have access to any Card or Card Number, you are liable for all transactions made with any Card, Card Number or Account Number, and all related fees incurred, by those persons.
-To cancel your Card, telephone the toll-free number on the back of your Card, <800-961-8253> and you must follow-up not later than 10 business days with the written notification to revoke (cancel) permission for any person you previously authorized to use your Card.
+The maximum number of Secondary Cards permitted is zero.
+If you permit another person to have access to your Card or Card Number, you are liable for all transactions made with the Card, Card Number or Account Number, and all related fees incurred, by those persons.
+To cancel your Card, telephone 800-961-8253, the toll-free number on the back of your Card, and you must follow-up not later than 10 business days with the written notification to revoke (cancel) permission for any person you previously authorized to use your Card.
 Until we have received your notice of such a revocation (cancellation) and have had a reasonable time to act upon the written notification of cancellation, you are responsible for all transactions and fees incurred by you or any other person you have authorized.
 If you tell us to revoke (cancel) your Card, we may revoke (cancel) your Card and issue a new Card with a different Card Number and/or Account Number.
-You are wholly responsible for the use of each Card according to the terms of this Agreement, subject to the Section labeled “Lost or Stolen Cards/Unauthorized Transfers” below, and other applicable laws.
+You are wholly responsible for the use of your Card according to the terms of this Agreement, subject to the Section labeled “Lost or Stolen Cards/Unauthorized Transfers” below, and other applicable laws.

 5. Card Account Use and Purpose.
-Subject to the limitations set forth in this Agreement, you may use your Card, Card Number, or Account Number, as applicable, to (1) add funds to your Card Account (as described in the Section below titled “Adding Funds to Your Card Account”), (2) transfer funds between Card Accounts, (3) purchase goods or services wherever your Card is honored as long as you do not exceed the value available in your Card Account or the Daily Purchase Limit (as defined in the table below), (4) withdraw cash from your Card Account (as described in the Section below titled “Using Your Card to Get Cash,” and (5) make payments to third parties directly from your Card Account.
+Subject to the limitations set forth in this Agreement, you may use your Card, Card Number, or Account Number, as applicable, to (1) add funds to your Card Account (as described in the Section below titled “Adding Funds to Your Card Account”), (2) transfer funds between Card Accounts, (3) purchase goods or services wherever your Card is honored as long as you do not exceed the value available in your Card Account or the Daily Purchase Limit (as defined in the table below), and (4) withdraw cash from your Card Account (as described in the Section below titled “Using Your Card to Get Cash.”
 There may be fees associated with some of these transactions.
 For fee information, see the “Schedule of Fees and Charges (Schedule A)” attached to this Agreement.
 You agree not to use your Card for illegal gambling or any other illegal purpose.

 You will be provided with our routing number and assigned a 16-digit Account Number once your identity has been verified.
 Our routing number and your assigned Account Number are for the purpose of initiating direct deposits to your Card Account and authorized automated clearinghouse (“ACH”) debit transactions only.
 The 16-digit Card Number embossed or printed on your Card should not be used for these types of transactions or they will be rejected.
 You are not authorized to use our routing number and Account Number if you do not have sufficient funds in your Card Account.
 These debits will be declined, and your payment will not be processed.
 You also may be assessed an ACH Decline Fee (see the “Schedule of Fees and Charges (Schedule A)” attached to this Agreement).